-1.17 As outlined in paragraph 1.11 deferrals of decision making can have significant impacts on decision times.
+- 1.17 Deferrals of decision making can have significant impacts on decision times.
 Deferral of a decision to a later committee meeting has generally been used as a period of reflection in a situation where the committee is minded to refuse a proposal against an officer recommendation to approve.
-It allows the Officer the time to draw up refusal reasons in line with the Committee's debate and decision for agreement at a further meeting.

-1.18 If the Planning Committee decides to approve an application against an Officer's recommendation to refuse, the Planning Committee should be aware that, while there is no right of third party appeal, there is the possibility that the decision could be subject to judicial review.
-In such circumstances a recorded vote will be taken and the Planning Committee will decide, from amongst those members supporting the proposal who will defend the Committee's decision in court, this should normally be the proposer.
+It allows the officer the time to draw up refusal reasons in line with the Committee's debate and decision for agreement at a further meeting.
+Deferrals should be an exception. - 1.18 If the Planning Committee decides to approve an application against an officer's recommendation to refuse, the Planning Committee should be aware that, while there is no right of third party appeal, there is the possibility that the decision could be subject to judicial review.
+In such circumstances a recorded vote will be taken and the Planning Committee will decide, from amongst those members supporting the proposal who will defend the Committee's decision in court.